seflless/arbitrary/README.md

 Generate random numbers.

+Using LCG First
+  - Verify algorithm works at each range of values (no small walks because of integer precision issues)
+  - Make sure all math works as expected for u32, addition and multiplication operations need to wrap correctly
+    - Pretty sure multiplication blows past the precision needed when the state is near the top of the value range
+    - Also the addition of the increment should wrap in 32 bit space I believe (Actually maybe not)
+  - Add u32
+  - Add i32
+  - Add u32Range
+  - Add i32Range

 Search for algorithms with some or all of the following properties:
   - algorithm is reversible (you can go back to a previous state given a current state)
   - algorithm is random access (you can provide an index [0, 2^32) that generates a good random value)